fairapps/fairapps.github.io/create/index.md

 ### What software licenses can be used with the App Fair
 {: #faq-license}

 The top-level app project must be made available under the GNU General Public License (GPL) version 3 in order to qualify to be distributed through the App Fair.
-The app can have dependencies on libraries that are available under any of the GPL-compatible OSI-approved licenses.
+The app can have dependencies on libraries that are available under any of the GPL-compatible OSI-approved licenses, such as the Apache, BSD, and MIT licenses.

 ### Why Skip instead of Flutter/React Native/Xamarin/MAUI/etc?
 {: #faq-skip-xp}